Podcast: Play in new window | Download | Embed

 You will like these other stories…

-- What Did You Miss The Most about Australia, Priscila Trevisan – 053
+- What Surprised You The Most When You Arrived in Australia, Nicolas Duran – 087

 - Mistakes Jobseekers Make When Applying for New Jobs, Career and LinkedIn Content Advisor, Kirsty Bonner – 024